sep-analytics/analytics-portfolio/nyc-collision-risk-analysis/README.md

 **Source:** Public Dataset — [Maven Analytics](https://mavenanalytics.io/)

+## 📋 Executive Summary

+Between **2021 and March 2023**, New York City recorded **238,421 motor vehicle collisions**, resulting in **116,226 injuries** and **635 fatalities**-- painting a stark picture of an urban road safety crisis demanding immediate, data-driven intervention.

+Collisions peak in **early summer**, with June consistently recording the highest incident volumes, while **Fridays between 4PM–8PM** represent the single most dangerous window on NYC roads -- a convergence of rush hour pressure, traffic congestion, and end-of-week urban frenzy.

+**Failure to Yield Right-of-Way** emerges as the deadliest driving behaviour, responsible for nearly **64% of dangerous collisions**, while **Driver Inattention/Distraction** leads in overall collision volume.
+A significant data gap -- **59,549 unspecified collisions** -- further limits the precision of targeted interventions.

+Road-user analysis reveals a critical disparity — **Motorists dominate injuries** *(81,428)*, yet **Pedestrians bear the highest fatality burden** *(286 deaths)*, underscoring the urgent need for pedestrian-first infrastructure investment across the city.

+Seasonally, **Spring and Winter** represent the two highest-risk periods, demanding pre-emptive enforcement and awareness campaigns before each season peaks.

+> 🎯 The data is clear -- NYC's collision crisis is not random.
+It is
+> **predictable, seasonal, and behavioural.** Targeted enforcement,
+> infrastructure investment, and proactive public awareness — deployed
+> at the right time, in the right places — can meaningfully reduce
+> fatalities and injuries across the city.

 **Dataset Overview:**
 Single dataset containing multiple columns including `Collision ID`, `Date`, `Borough`, `Street Name`, and `Contributing Factor` among others.